0xGlitchbyte/100-days-of-code/r1-log.md

 ### R1D13
 Attempted to move repo to Github.
 Github Actions would not work, regardless of what I tried.
 Abandoned migration to Github.
 Continued investigating gitlab-ci.yaml issue.
 Pipeline builds, but cant find artifacts directory.

+### R1D14
+After of few days of troubleshooting, I finally got the pipeline to work!
+At first, it was a simple rookie mistake.
+I forgot to include `pnpm build`.
+Once the site was building, it was a matter of figuring out how to get the Pagefind was indexing the site.
+It was looking in the wrong directory for the build files, so I had to fix that.
+The tricky part was doing configuring it when both Astro and Gitlab use `public` as the build directory, so I moved Astros default of `public` to static, fixed it in the `astro.config.ts`, and made sure the `gitlab-ci.yaml` reflected these changes.